-- Each telescoping pole uses 3 polyolefin heat shrink pieces (PN 10-1059-01).
-On a 20m-6m element half, 3 pieces are used and on a 40/30 element half, six pieces are used.
+4. Each telescoping pole uses 3 polyolefin heat shrink pieces 1.5" x 3" (PN 10-1059-01), one covering each joint after it has been pulled tight.
 Once finished, the seal is secure and waterproof.
-This product requires a heat gun for activation of the adhesive. - When positioning the heat shrink, place it so that the joint of the telescoping pole is centered in the middle of the heat shrink.
-Figure 6.04 below shows how this is done. - Using a heat gun (hair dryers will NOT work), apply heat evenly around the entire area of heat shrink.
-Note: There are 4 blue colored lines imprinted on the tubing.
+This product requires a heat gun for activation of the adhesive.

+5. When positioning the heat shrink, place it so that the joint of the telescoping pole is centered in the middle of the heat shrink.

+6. Using a heat gun (hair dryers will NOT work), apply heat evenly around the entire area of heat shrink.
+Note: there are 4 blue colored lines imprinted on the tubing.
 The joint is considered done being heated and waterproof when the lines change color to a yellowish green.
 Each line needs to change color to ensure even adhesion temperatures.